If you’re looking to add a true touch of the jungle to your home, Monstera adansonii is a perfect choice.

 There are specially formulated Monstera fertilizers on the market, and they can be an easy way to give your plant a balanced nutrient boost.
-This liquid formula from The Grow Co. is a great choice.

 However, if you already have an all-purpose houseplant fertilizer on hand, you can use that once a month.
 Just make sure to dilute it half strength and give plenty of water along with the fertilizer.

 Don’t give any fertilizer at all during dormancy.
 Your plant absorbs nutrients much more slowly when it’s resting, so feeding could lead to chemical build-up and burns.
 Wait until your plant wakes up in the spring to give the next dose.

 Swiss Cheese Plant Pruning

 Pruning Monstera adansonii is helpful for a few reasons:

 - Control its enthusiastic growth (given the chance, this plant will take over your home!)

 - Remove unattractive leggy stems

 - Obtain cuttings for propagation

 It’s best to prune in spring or early summer when your plant is bursting with new energy to put into fresh growth.
 Later in summer or fall can be ok too, but it’s not as ideal as springtime.